acweathersby/acweathersby/README.md

 # Hello Hello!
-I'm a developer that loves to build simple yet desceptivily powerful tools.
+I'm a programmaer that loves to build easy to use yet desceptivily powerful tools.
 I'm currently working on Hydrocarbon, a programming language toolkit.
 I'll ocassionally tinker in game and web development, and got some repos around here that focuses on those.